KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-absorption.md

 Credit is given to Carrier5by5\#8394 for bringing forth the evidence of absorption priority and helping me understand it, and Clouded\#0427 for enabling the Co-op tests.

 **Significance:**
-Understanding how elemental infusion operates allows for more extensive use of the mechanic for setting up reactions and breaking shields.
+Understanding how Elemental infusion operates allows for more extensive use of the mechanic for setting up reactions and breaking shields.
 It is now known that we can rely on the game data to determine the priority of new absorption abilities rather than test each one.

 ## Absorption Aura Check Inflicts Self Damage